 All logged tip-off calls and internal reports with regard to possible incidents of fraud, theft and corruption were reported to the responsible functionaries within Aspen.
-Corrective action has been implemented where necessary to improve controls and to prevent recurrence of any incidents found to be in breach of Aspen's stated policies and Code of Conduct.
+Corrective action has been implemented where necessary to improve controls and to prevent recurrence of any incidents found to be in breach of our stated policies and Code of Conduct.

 Quarterly reports detailing the tip-offs received, how these tip-offs have been investigated, and the corrective measures taken, are submitted to the Audit & Risk Committee and Social & Ethics Committee as appropriate.
-There have been no material incidents of fraud, theft or corruption during the year.
+During the year, one material breach was reported through the whistle-blowing process.
+This involved a fraud perpetrated by two senior members of management at one of our businesses.
+Following a thorough investigation, both employees were dismissed and the matter reported to the relevant authorities.
+No other material incidents of fraud, theft or corruption were reported during the year.